ms-gx/CircAidMe/HOWITWORKS.md

 CircAID-p-seq is based on Oxford Nanopore Technologies (ONT)-sequencing.
 With ONT-sequencing it can occur that the signal processing for the ONT data does not detect when a new molecule goes through the pore.
 Meaning that two molecules (reads) get fused into one read by the signal processing.
 We call this a "fused read".

-We try to address this problem with two approaches:
+We address this problem with two approaches:
 1. Detect ONT adapters within the read
 2. Find a pattern of CircAID-p-seq adapters within the read which point to a fused read

 The detection of ONT adapters as well as detection of CircAID-p-seq adapters both get performed using [SeqAn v2.4](https://www.seqan.de/seqan-2-4-released/).
+If one or both of the two cases are encountered, a fused read is split at an appropriate position:

 ![Split reads](/aux/doc/split_reads.png)